 - After some debate, the new government approved a budget in September.
 The previous government had been dissolved in part due to its inability to approve a budget.

 - A district court’s May ruling involving the release of a Chinese fishing fleet caught in Timorese waters with a cargo of thousands of endangered sharks prompted criticism of the Timorese judiciary.

 A. ELECTORAL PROCESS: 11 / 12

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 4 / 4

 The directly elected president is a largely symbolic figure, with formal powers limited to the right to veto legislation and make certain appointments.
 The president may serve up to two five-year terms.
-Francisco Guterres was elected president in March 2017, following a campaign period a European Union (EU) observer mission praised for its generally peaceful conduct.
-The mission assessed the election itself as having been generally well administered.
+Francisco Guterres, known as Lú-Olo, was elected president in 2017, following a campaign period a European Union (EU) observer mission praised for its generally peaceful conduct.
+The mission assessed the election itself as having been well administered.

 The leader of the majority party or coalition in Parliament becomes prime minister, and serves as head of government.
-Prime Minister Mari Alkatiri, of the Revolutionary Front for an Independent East Timor (Fretilin) was sworn in as prime minister in September, following the year’s parliamentary elections.
+In June 2018, former independence fighter and former president José Maria Vasconcelos, popularly known as Taur Matan Ruak, was sworn in as prime minister.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 4 / 4